1. Can I get credit for having taken AP Bio in high school?

 7. What would you say are some notable attributes of the Williams College Biology Department?

-We have lots of majors (so students like us!) and also lots of faculty so the faculty:major ratio is ~1:7.
+We have lots of majors and also lots of faculty so the faculty:major ratio is ~1:7.
 All areas of biology are represented in our curriculum and in our faculty research interests.
 Students who choose to do research work side-by-side with a faculty member as their mentor.
 Our graduates go on to post-graduate education or jobs in a variety of biology-related fields (many in medicine, and similar numbers to graduate programs and teaching positions).
 In recent years our BIOL graduates have won prestigious fellowships such as NSF Graduate Fellowships, Gates Cambridge Scholarships, Watson Fellowships, Fulbright grants, etc. Many have also signed on for the Peace Corps and Teach-for-America.

 8. If I plan to visit the campus and want to find out more about the Biology Department, how can I do this?